 Several years ago, I noticed that SMB file sharing between Macs (running 10.3 Panther at that time, I think) and Windows XP was a lot slower than it should have been.
 Copying a file took several times as long as between two PCs on the same 100 megabit LAN.
 Some research turned up the fact that the MacOS X default network parameters are suboptimal, at least when talking to Windows XP.
 I think I found the fix here.
 It’s to (in Terminal, with sudo) create the file /etc/sysctl.conf and put some tweaked settings in it.

 The same problem exists in Leopard.
 The sysctl settings to fix it are slightly different for Leopard and Gigabit networks.
 Here are some details about these parameters, and here are more explanations.
-Here is the sysctl.conf that I’m currently using (in Leopard and Snow Leopard; omit the maxsockbuf line in Lion):
+Here is the sysctl.conf that I’m currently using (in Leopard and Snow Leopard; omit the maxsockbuf line in Lion and later):

 net.inet.tcp.delayed_ack=0 net.inet.tcp.mssdflt=1440 kern.ipc.maxsockbuf=500000 net.inet.tcp.sendspace=250000 net.inet.tcp.recvspace=250000